 There are certain precautions that you should take while using your humidifier.
 Proper handling enhances the performance of the humidifier and makes it more durable.

 The first precaution is determining what type of water to use.
 We never recommend using tap water.
 Use distilled or demineralized water.
 Rainwater contains so many minerals that when released into the air, it forms a residue known as white dust once the water has evaporated.
 These minerals also cling to the bottom of the water tank, and if not cleaned properly, can cause the buildup of bacteria.
-Distilled and demineralized water contain fewer minerals.
+Distilled or demineralized water contains fewer minerals.

 You should clean the humidifier at least once per week.
 This helps clear the water tank of any minerals or dirt that might have accumulated in it to prevent bacterial buildup.
 Clean the tank with bleach and rinse it thoroughly.
 If your humidifier has a filter, ensure that you replace it regularly for hygienic purposes.